codyhxyz/money/README.md

 Current scope:

 - Teller is the only data source.
-- There is no scheduled sync or database
+- There is no scheduled sync or database.
+- There is no frontend that would make all of this look pretty.
+- There are no convenience features for transaction clustering.

 ## Extensions